cloverophile/user-rights-exporter/README.md

 ### User Rights Exporter

-This PowerShell script can be used **to export user rights assignments from the local security policy** on a Windows machine; providing a better visibility for enumeration and making the process less time-consuming by applying automation.
+I've created this PowerShell script **to export user rights assignments from the local security policy** on a Windows machine; to provide a better visibility for enumeration and make the overall process less time-consuming by applying automation.
 It has been created for educational purposes and contains nothing harmful/malicious for your system.

 ---